juanjotorres90/phemium-web-components/readme.md

 ### AngularJS (1.x)

-First of all you need to copy all content from node_modules/@phemium-costaisa/phemium-web-components/dist into to somewhere else inside your project (e.g. your-app/phemium-web-components).
+First of all you need to copy all the content from node_modules/@phemium-costaisa/phemium-web-components/dist into to somewhere else inside your project (e.g. your-app/phemium-web-components).

 Once you have all the compiled files inside your project you will need to add the following line inside index.html: